Driver rams his car into crowd in China, killing 35. Police say he was upset about his divorce

 In addition to the 35 people killed, police said 43 were injured.

-China has seen a number of attacks in which suspects appear to target people at random.
+China has seen a number of attacks in which suspects appear to target members of the public at random.

-In October, a man was detained after he allegedly used a knife to attack children at a school in Beijing.
+In October, a man was detained after he allegedly attacked children with a knife at a school in Beijing.
 Five people were wounded.
-In September, three people were killed in a knife attack in a Shanghai supermarket.
+In September, three people were killed in a knife attack in a Shanghai supermarket, and another 15 were injured.
+Police said at the time that the suspect had personal financial disputes and came to Shanghai to "vent his anger."

+In May, two people were killed and 21 injured in a knife attack in a hospital in Yunnan province.

 Police identified the man detained in Monday's attack only by his family name of Fan, as is typical, and said he was unconscious and receiving medical care after being found in his car with a knife and wounded.